coderefinery/installation/content/github.md

 3. Enter your username of your choice (if it is already used, you will get some suggestions), email address, and password.
 4. Follow further instruction and verify your account.

+GitHub may require you to enable multi-factor authentication (MFA).
+This is generally a good thing, but may take some time to set up.
+Luckily, you probably don't have to do this immediately.
+If you are prompted to enable MFA before the end of CodeRefinery, follow GitHub's instructions since they are usually pretty good.

 (github-verification)=